scala/improvement-proposals/content/match-types-spec.md

 * 2 libraries with 1 type member extractor each where the `Base` does not contain `Y`; they are both to extract `SomeEnumClass#Value` (from Scala 2 `scala.Enumeration`-based "enums").
   * https://github.com/iheartradio/ficus/blob/dcf39d6cd2dcde49b093ba5d1507ca478ec28dac/src/main/scala-3/net/ceedubs/ficus/util/EnumerationUtil.scala#L4-L8
   * https://github.com/json4s/json4s/blob/5e0b92a0ca59769f3130e081d0f53089a4785130/ext/src/main/scala-3/org/json4s/ext/package.scala#L4-L8
+    * the maintainers of `json4s` already accepted a PR with a workaround at https://github.com/json4s/json4s/pull/1347
 * 1 library used to have 2 cases of the form `case HKExtractor[f] =>` with `type KHExtractor[f[_, _]] = Base { type Y[a, b] = f[a, b] }`.
   * Those used to be at https://github.com/7mind/idealingua-v1/blob/48d35d53ce1c517f9f0d5341871e48749644c105/idealingua-v1/idealingua-v1-runtime-rpc-http4s/src/main/scala-3/izumi/idealingua/runtime/rpc/http4s/package.scala#L10-L15 but they do not exist in the latest version of the library.
 * 1 library used to have 1 `&`-type extractor (which "worked" who knows how?):